LedBass/financialScheduler/README.md

 From there, you can see the basic information stored and add more.

+To access the database manager, open your browser and insert the following URL:
+/h2_console

+Login: sa
+leave password field in blanck

+from there, you can make queries once the app is up and running.

 To be done: create a simple web view for this app